grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 - **List**
 - **Table**

-When you format legends as a table, other information about the legend, such as its location in the visualization, might be displayed as well.
+When you format legends as a table, other information about the legend, such as its [values](#values) or where it's located in the visualization, might be displayed as well.

 ### Placement